-Queen Nefertari being led by Isis Valley of the Queens, KV 66 (Tomb of Nefertari) 1279-1213 B.C.
-Metropolitan Museum of Art
+Queen Nefertari being led by Isis Egypt, BC The Metropolitan Museum of Art

-Close-up of a relief of Isis in the Temple of Kom Ombo.
+Close-up of a relief of AUSET ("Isis") in the Temple of Kom Ombo.

 barebackwannabeslut: “ancient-egypts-secrets The goddess Isis, detail from the east tower of the first pylon of her temple at Philae.

 Roman Statue of Goddess Isis holding a sistrum and oinochoe and wearing a garment tied with a characteristic knot, from the time of Hadrian CE) Marble, century CE.
 On display at Musei Capitolini, Rome

 Roman Republic: This is a statue of Julius Caesar.
 One of his most important battles was against the Gauls where he seized Alesia and eventually the civil war that would cause the Roman collapse and allow Julius Caesar to become Rome's first emperor.

 Marble portrait of the emperor Caracalla Date: A. Metropolitian Museum of Art